-- Hashtags compel an action–When a user sees a post that is of interest, they will likely spend time looking through content brought up by the hashtag.
+- They compel an action–When a user sees a post that is of interest, they will likely spend time looking through content brought up by the hashtag.

 - Hashtags evolve–Hashtags are being used by more and more platforms, impacting the amount of information put directly in front of social media users.

-- Hashtags reward the distinctive–Hashtags make finding information easier for social media users.
+- They reward the distinctive–Hashtags make finding information easier for social media users.
 A unique hashtag makes your message stand out to the users who find the hashtag valuable.

 What Makes a Good Hashtag?

 An industry-related hashtag will help you reach your target audience and connect you with your industry.
 Hashtags can be used to identify your products, services or communications.